david-drew/OpenVINO-Custom-Layers/2019.r1.0/README.md

 After installing the Intel® Distribution of OpenVINO™ toolkit, the *classification_sample* executable binary will be located in the directory *~/inference_engine_samples_build/intel64/Release*.
 This tutorial will use the *classification_sample* executable to run the example model.

 # Custom Layers
-Custom layers are Neural Network layers that are not natively supported by a given model framework.
+Custom layers are neural network model layers that are not natively supported by a given model framework.
 This tutorial demonstrates how to run inference on topologies featuring custom layers allowing you to plug in your own implementation for existing or completely new layers.

 Additional information on custom layers with the Intel® Distribution of OpenVINO™ toolkit can be found in the [Customize Model Optimizer](https://docs.openvinotoolkit.org/2019_R1/_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer.html) documentation.